SupraSummus/parglare/docs/lr_parsing.md

 ## Resolving conflicts

-When we run:

-    $ pglr compile expr.pg

-where in `expr.pg` we have the above grammar, we get the following output at the
+When we compile the above grammar, we get the following output at the
 end:

     *** S/R conflicts ***